Kong/docs.konghq.com/app/_src/gateway/kong-enterprise/secrets-management/backends/aws-sm.md

 `vaults.config.role_session_name` | **Role Session Name** | The role session name used for role assuming.
 The default value is `KongVault`.
 `vaults.config.ttl` | **TTL** | Time-to-live (in seconds) of a secret from the vault when it's cached.
 The special value of 0 means "no rotation" and it's the default.
 When using non-zero values, it is recommended that they're at least 1 minute.
 `vaults.config.neg_ttl` | **Negative TTL** | Time-to-live (in seconds) of a vault miss (no secret).
 Negatively cached secrets will remain valid until `neg_ttl` is reached, after which Kong will attempt to refresh the secret again.
 The default value for `neg_ttl` is 0, meaning no negative caching occurs.
 `vaults.config.resurrect_ttl` | **Resurrect TTL** | Time (in seconds) for how long secrets will remain in use after they are expired (`config.ttl` is over).
 This is useful when a vault becomes unreachable, or when a secret is deleted from the Vault and isn't replaced immediately.
 On this both cases, the Gateway will keep trying to refresh the secret for `resurrect_ttl` seconds.
 After that, it will stop trying to refresh.
-We recommend assigning a sufficiently high value to this configuration option to ensure a seamless transition in case there are unexpected issues with the Vault.
+Assigning a sufficiently high value to this configuration option is recommended to ensure a seamless transition in case there are unexpected issues with the Vault.
 The default value for `resurrect_ttl` is 1e8 seconds, which is about 3 years.

 Common options: